phiroict/kafka-packer-terraform-aws/README.md

  This is a three stage project to create working kafka cluster.

+# Layout of this readme
+We start with a short description, then a TL;DR section for the impatient.
+Followed by details about the process, concluded by details about the zookeeper and kafka configuration tools used.

+# In short

 ## Technology stack
 - Terraform 0.12.13
 - Terragrunt 0.20.4